 What is Mindset?
 (Fixed vs. Growth)

-The hottest topic among those of us with goals to achieve, is mindset.
-You may have heard the term fixed, or growth mindset, and are curious to dive deeper.
-Perhaps you’re already deep into the mindset conversation, and want to take it a step further.
-In this article, we’ll cover what mindset is, the difference between fixed, vs. growth mindset, and look at how your self-awareness maximizes your ability, to develop, and remain in a growth mindset.
+The hottest topic among those of us with goals to achieve is mindset.
+You may have heard the term fixed or growth mindset, and are curious to dive deeper.
+Perhaps you’re already deep into the mindset conversation and want to take it a step further.
+In this article, we’ll cover what mindset is, the difference between fixed, vs. growth mindset, and look at how you can improve your mindset using self-awareness.

 Mindset is an established set of attitudes held by someone.
-Psychology Professor Carol Dweck of Stanford University, categorizes mindset as either fixed, or growth.
-In a 2012 interview Dweck offers this distinction for fixed, vs. growth mindset.
-Students in a fixed mindset, believe their basic abilities, their intelligence, and their talents, are fixed traits.
-You either have it, or you don’t.
+Psychology Professor Carol Dweck of Stanford University categorizes mindset as either fixed or growth.
+In a 2012 interview, Dweck offers this distinction for fixed vs. growth mindset.
+Students in a fixed mindset believe their basic abilities, intelligence, and their talents are fixed traits.
+You either have it or you don’t.
 Their concern is looking smart.
-“Every situation calls for a confirmation of their intelligence, personality, or character”.
+“Every situation calls for a confirmation of their intelligence, personality, or character.”
 There’s more concern about how others perceive them.
-“Students in a growth mindset, understand that their talents and abilities, can be developed through effort, good teaching, and persistence.
+“Students in a growth mindset understand that their talents and abilities can develop through effort, good teaching, and persistence.
 They don’t necessarily think everyone’s the same or anyone can be Einstein”.
-They believe willingness to learn new things, and hard work, allow anyone to be successful.
+They believe the willingness to learn new things, and hard work, allow anyone to be successful.

 Much of Dweck’s research is in the education field, observing children’s approaches to solving difficult problems.
-Some kids see a difficult problem as a challenge, (growth mindset) while others believe certain difficult problems are impossible to solve.
-They quickly become self-conscious about their own intelligence, trapped within this fixed mindset.
+Some kids see a difficult problem as a challenge (growth mindset), while others believe difficult problems are impossible to solve.
+They quickly become self-conscious about their intelligence, trapped within this fixed mindset.

 Why Self-Awareness is Necessary for a Growth Mindset

-Self-awareness; the way we define ourselves at any given moment, greatly affects how we think, feel, and react to everything in our internal, and external world.
-We develop our perspectives, (attitudes and opinions), based on our own unique personal perceptions, (or experiences).
-If we are self-aware enough to understand the how and why in what we do, a degree of control over our thoughts is more easily achievable.
-This in turn, makes the navigation of mindset easier as well.
-Because self-awareness requires us to dig deeper, accept our constant evolution, embrace change, and opportunities to learn, it conditions our minds to embrace a growth mindset, (rejecting the “something either is, or isn’t” fixed mindset).
+Self-awareness; the way we define ourselves at any given moment dramatically affects how we think, feel, and react to everything in our internal and external world.
+We develop our perspectives (attitudes and opinions) based on our own unique personal perceptions (or experiences).
+If we are self-aware enough to understand how and why in what we do, a degree of control over our thoughts is more easily achievable.
+This, in turn, makes the navigation of mindset easier as well.
+Because self-awareness requires us to dig deeper, embrace constant evolution and opportunities to learn, it leads to a growth mindset,

-On my page What Self-Awareness is, and Why You Need it For Fulfillment, I talk about how someone lacking self-awareness, buys into false truths, and self-limiting beliefs, (about themselves, and their world), more readily than someone with a deeper self-awareness.
-Lacking self-awareness, you may easily develop the false truth, that after a few bad relationships, you’re a looser magnet.
-You may complain to your friends, that you attract every looser within ten miles.
+In What is Self-Awareness is, you see how someone lacking self-awareness buys into false truths, and self-limiting beliefs easily.
+Lacking self-awareness, you may quickly develop the false truth, that after a few bad relationships, you’re a loser magnet.
+You may complain to your friends that you attract every looser within ten miles.
 Your self-awareness, (being fed this constant negative self-talk about your relationships), is that you’ll only ever attract damaged people.
 You may begin to see yourself as a pushover, never getting, (and possibly not deserving), any better.

-A person with more depth to their self-awareness, can take the same situation, and create an opportunity for introspection, and improvement, (a growth mindset).
+A person with more self-awareness can take the same situation, and create an opportunity for introspection, and improvement.
 In my book Who the F#*k Are You?!
-Get Self-Aware to Stop Getting Your Ass Kicked, and Live a Kick-Ass Life, one of the top habits of highly successful, self-aware people, is taking responsibility for their actions.
-Stumbling through a couple of crummy relationships, signals that it’s time to pause, and regroup.
+Get Self-Aware to Stop Getting Your Ass Kicked, and Live a Kick-Ass Life, one of the top habits of highly successful self-aware people, is taking responsibility for their actions.
+Stumbling through a couple of crummy relationships signals that it’s time to pause and regroup.

-Those with high self-awareness understands the quote “my vibe attracts my tribe”, immediately seeking to uncover and remedy, their crappy relationship karma.
-Their self-awareness empowers them with a growth mindset, that seeks to problem solve, (growing forward), rather than throw their hands up, (chalking their toxic relationships up to bad luck).
-They understand the power in taking responsibility for their actions.
-Blaming others, leaves you reliant on them to fix your problem.
+Those with high self-awareness understands the quote “my vibe attracts my tribe,” immediately seeking to uncover and remedy, their crappy relationship karma.
+Their self-awareness empowers them with a growth mindset, seeking to problem solve, rather than throw their hands up, (chalking their toxic relationships up to bad luck).
+They understand the power of taking responsibility for their actions.
+Blaming others leaves you reliant on them to fix your problem.

-My page How Self-Awareness Helps You Manifest Abundance Fast , shows you how low self-awareness, stops you from attracting what you want and deserve, (basically creating a bunch of negative, self-fulfilling prophecies).
+My page How Self-Awareness Helps You Manifest Abundance Fast shows you how low self-awareness stops you from attracting what you want.
 Studies show that when we hear a message often enough, (even if it’s a lie), our brains believe it.
-It’s easy to see how a low self-awareness, and persistent outside influences, can keep us stuck in a fixed mindset.
-Knowing yourself intimately, makes you harder to control, or intimidate.
-Building your mindset on the solid foundation of self-awareness, allows a growth mindset to develop naturally.
+It’s easy to see how a low self-awareness and persistent outside influences can keep us stuck in a fixed mindset.
+Knowing yourself intimately makes you harder to control or intimidate.
+Building your mindset on the solid foundation of self-awareness allows a growth mindset to develop naturally.

-Don’t forget to join below, for exclusives and freebies.
-Grab your free chapter from my soon to be released book, to discover the 9 Essential Habits of Highly Successful, Self-Aware People, so you can create your own success and fulfillment now.
+Don’t forget to join below for exclusives and freebies.
+Grab your free chapter from my soon to be released book, to discover the 9 Essential Habits of Highly Successful, Self-Aware People.